 }

 You need to keep in mind that the @ApplicationScoped is not read-write locked, unlike @Singleton, even though many people don't need it and simply unlock the @Singleton via an additional @ConcurrencyManagement(BEAN) annotation.
-In case read-write locking is actually a technical requirement, generally to avoid DB deadlocks at business service level, then you might want to consider using the @Lock annotation of the OmniServices utility library for this.
+In case read-write locking is actually a technical requirement, generally to avoid DB deadlocks at business service level, or to avoid multiple instances of the same scheduled job being running at the same time, then you might want to consider using the @Lock annotation of the OmniServices utility library for this.
 An equivalent of the @Lock annotation is namely also lacking in CDI, but there's currently an open issue to include it in the upcoming Jakarta Concurrency 3.2 for Jakarta EE 12: issue 135.

 In case the startup CDI bean happens to be part of a WAR instead of a JAR, and you happen to already use OmniFaces, then you could also use its @Eager instead of @Observes Startup.